 Contact Gentaur to request the datasheet or ask our specialists for more information.

-The Mouse IgG-FITC conjugate (isotype control) is manufactured for Research Use Only or for diagnostics purposes.
+The Mouse IgM-FITC conjugate (isotype control) is manufactured for Research Use Only or for diagnostics purposes.

 Isotype or positive controls by peptides, antibodies and deactivated samples.

 This adi Fluorescein isothiocyanate (FITC) antibody is currently after some BD antibodies the most commonly used fluorescent dye for FACS.
 When excited at 488 nanometers, FITC has a green emission that's usually collected at 530 nanometers, the FL1 detector of a FACSCalibur or FACScan.
 FITC has a high quantum yield (efficiency of energy transfer from absorption to emission fluorescence) and approximately half of the absorbed photons are emitted as fluorescent light.
-For fluorescent microscopy applications, the 1 FITC is seldom used as it photo bleaches rather quickly though in flow cytometry applications, its photo bleaching effects are not observed due to a very brief interaction at the laser intercept. adi FITC is highly sensitive to pH extremes.Immunoglobulin Isotype specific antibodies and controls are specific to the immunoglobulin heavy chains and immunoglobulin light chains.
+For fluorescent microscopy applications, the 1 FITC is seldom used as it photo bleaches rather quickly though in flow cytometry applications, its photo bleaching effects are not observed due to a very brief interaction at the laser intercept. adi FITC is highly sensitive to pH extremes.Immunoglobulin M, or IgM for short, is a basic antibody that is produced by B cells.
+IgM is by far the physically largest antibody in the human circulatory system.
+It is the first antibody to appear in response to initial exposure to an antigen,Immunoglobulin Isotype specific antibodies and controls are specific to the immunoglobulin heavy chains and immunoglobulin light chains.
 Mouse monoclonal antibodies from this clone have all the same affinity to the antigen.
 Also polyclonal antibodies are Isotype purified amd conjugated or if they are used as control non conjugated.

 Mouse or mice from the Mus musculus species are used for production of mouse monoclonal antibodies or mabs and as research model for humans in your lab.
 Mouse are mature after 40 days for females and 55 days for males.
 The female mice are pregnant only 20 days and can give birth to 10 litters of 6-8 mice a year.
 Transgenic, knock-out, congenic and inbread strains are known for C57BL/6, A/J, BALB/c, SCID while the CD-1 is outbred as strain.